Strategy20 min read

 Twitter's algorithm rewards consistent activity.
 Posting heavily for a week then disappearing hurts your reach.

-The solution: Use scheduling tools to maintain consistent presence, even when you're busy with other priorities.
+The solution: Use scheduling and automation tools to maintain a consistent presence, even when you are busy with other priorities.

 Mistake 5: Not Engaging with Others

 Twitter is a conversation platform.
-If you only broadcast and never engage, you're using it wrong.
+If you only broadcast and never engage, you are using it wrong.

 Tools for Twitter B2B Marketing Success